Predict+Optimize Problem in Renewable Energy Scheduling: Competition setup

 Phase~2 of the competition determined the winners and prizes awarded.
 The majority of prizes (USD \$18k from a total of USD \$20k) were awarded based on optimal energy cost.
 Teams could choose any methodology for optimization.
 This included the freedom not to perform forecasting if this was deemed unnecessary.
 However, a separate forecasting prize of USD \$2k was awarded to the best forecasting solution, to encourage the participants to consider forecasting as part of their solution, and to promote a competition that integrates forecasting and optimization.

-The competition was set up in line with best practice from the research literature and competition platforms such as Kaggle~\cite{kaggle}.
+The competition was set up in line with best practices from the research literature and competition platforms such as Kaggle~\cite{kaggle}.
 In particular, \citet{athanasopoulos2011value} argue that feedback in competitions leads to better outcomes, which is why Phase~1 of the competition presented results transparently.
 This enabled participants to gain a deep understanding of the problem, and also gave the organizers an opportunity to identify and address problems in the competition setup.
 The independent test set and minimal feedback in Phase~2 ensured that participants had no means to overfit their energy forecasts, but still had a mechanism to ensure their solution was valid.

-Unlike many competitions where a single solution determines its ranking, we assembled a scientific committee consisting of 8 scholars who were asked to rank the submissions according to certain criteria (see Section~\ref{sec:sc_eval}), based on a 4-page report of the methodology submitted by each of the shortlisted teams.
+Unlike many competitions where a single solution determines its ranking, a scientific committee consisting of 8 scholars was assembled to rank the submissions according to certain criteria (see Section~\ref{sec:sc_eval}), based on a 4-page report of the methodology submitted by each of the shortlisted teams.
 This additional score was then combined with the optimization scores to determine a final score.
 The aim of this exercise was to ensure the scientific rigor and benefit to the research community of the winning solutions by promoting those with more general applicability in practice, over those that were very tailored to the competition data and the evaluation metrics.

-Once winners were determined and prizes awarded, we released the final test set of November 2020, so that the solutions where participants published their code could be reproduced.
+Once winners were determined and prizes awarded, the final test set of November 2020 was released, so that the solutions where participants published their code could be reproduced.